Sale Results at Auction

 The Nextel surface does not age well, although the Meridian MCA is harder wearing than most.
 Products from Minox wear off the Nextel but the hardest wearing has been that of the Visonik David 5001 speakers, which by the way sound great with this amplifier.
 Due to aging differently depending on environment and even in production most modules will look different giving the system the nickname of "Zebra" (see below).
 Some are very much darker than others, although if originally purchased together are likely to be very close in shade.
 It is possible to remove all the casing and spray paint the surface to get back a uniform colour.

-The CD module was purchased to connect a DVD player via a long cable to the DVD player sitting under the TV.
+The CD module was purchased to connect a DVD player sitting under the TV via a long cable.
 Auxiliary for the Super VHS video recorder and a Moving Coil MC module so test out with the Linn LP12D.

 It would seem that the most sought after modules are the FM